Shweta-Portfolio/Arctic-Sea-Ice-Granger-Causality/README.md

 ## Interpretation

 This result differs from the AO project's own conclusion, where a permutation test found AO's contribution unlikely to be due to chance.
-That difference is reported here directly rather than resolved in either direction.
+That difference was checked directly rather than left unresolved.

-One likely reason: the AO project's permutation test evaluated AO inside a multivariate Ridge regression, alongside other controls, previous September extent, April extent, and winter mean extent.
-This Granger test only controls for ice extent's own past, a narrower comparison, so it could miss a contribution AO makes jointly with those other variables rather than on its own.

-It is also possible the original permutation test result partly reflects the small sample size, 45 winters, working in AO's favour by chance in that specific test, something a single permutation test reduces but does not eliminate.
+The AO project's own method, Ridge regression with persistence as a control and a permutation test, was rerun here using the corrected, properly stationary target this notebook builds.
+AO's contribution stayed significant, p = 0.026, meaning the original finding was not an artifact of the non stationary target Granger causality flagged.
+The disagreement instead comes from what each method actually tests.
+Granger causality asks whether AO's own past predicts ice extent on its own.
+The AO project's method asks whether AO adds anything once persistence is already accounted for.
+AO does not help much alone, but does help a little alongside persistence, and both of those things are true at once.

 ## Limitations